eugenia1984/english/glossary.md

 - **interested in** is a phrase used to ask or talk about someone's preferences, hobbies, or areas of professional focus.
 For example, in What are you interested in?, they want to know about your hobbies, likes, or professional interests.

+- **Insights** are valuable thoughts or understanding gained from experience or learning.
+For example, gaining insights into a project means learning important things about it.

 - **interface** is the part of a computer system or program that users interact with.
 These terms are key in understanding what makes a good design from the user's perspective.

 - **It is true**: is used to confirm or agree with what someone else said.
 It means that something is correct or factual.